elclanrs/templee/readme.md

 ]);
 ```

-Then you can use any of the methods available to filter your data and create an HTML string ready to be inserted into the DOM:
+Then you can use any of the methods available to filter your data and create an HTML string based on a template ready to be inserted into the DOM:

 ```javascript
 var template = [